 At least one Shafia family supporter interrupted Laarhuis with shouts of “lies” and called the verdict a “miscarriage of justice.”
 But others cheered the verdict as Laarhuis continued.

 The verdicts came on the second day of deliberations for a seven-woman, five-man jury in Kingston, about 280 km (175 miles) west of the family’s home in Montreal.
-There was no immediate comment from defense attorneys.

-Shafia and Yahya admitted on the stand that they were upset with Zainab for running off to marry a Pakistani man they hated, that Sahar wore revealing clothes and had secret boyfriends, and little Geeti was failing in school and calling social workers to get her out of a home in turmoil.
+Shafia and Yahya admitted on the stand that they were upset with Zainab for running off to marry a Pakistani man they hated, that Sahar wore revealing clothes and had secret boyfriends, and Geeti was failing in school and calling social workers to get her out of a home in turmoil.

-Investigators also believe the victims might have died before they hit the water, because they were unable to escape despite their seat belts being unbuckled and the car being submerged in just 7 feet of water.
+Investigators also believed the victims might have died before they hit the water, because they were unable to escape despite their seat belts being unbuckled and the car being submerged in just 7 feet of water.

-In taking the stand, Shafia swore to tell the truth on the Quran and he again invoked the holy book to say Islam does not condone killing people to preserve a family’s honor.
+In taking the stand, Shafia swore to tell the truth on the Quran, and he again invoked the holy book to say Islam does not condone killing people to preserve a family’s honor.

 In a direct response to a question from prosecutor Laurie Lacelle, Shafia said, “To kill someone, you can’t regain your respect and honor.
 Respected lady, you should know that.
-In our religion, a person who kills his wife or daughter, there is nothing more dishonorable .
+In our religion, a person who kills his wife or daughter, there is nothing more dishonorable.
 How is it possible that someone would do that to their children, respected lady?”

 “You might do it,” Lacelle calmly replied, “if you thought they were whores.”
 Shafia had used that term in a conversation captured by wiretaps.

 Shafia and his lawyers tried to explain that his shocking words are traditional expressions in Dari that should not be translated literally.
 But the jury also heard from an expert witness on honor murders – a term CNN is using in the interest of clarity rather than the more common “honor killings” because the latter phrase does not properly describe the alleged crime.

 That witness, University of Toronto professor Shahrzad Mojab, said that in some families, honor is worth more than life.